DiogenisPanagiotis/Vue-Music/README.md

 ## Description

 This project was created using Vue.js, Node.js, Express.js and Spotify's Web API.
-Search for albums, tracks and enjoy!
+Search, listen and enjoy!

 ##Demo